-Laser Questions & Answers
+Laser Questions and Answers

 What is a laser?

-A laser is a device that converts electrical power from the wall into coherent, monochromatic and collimated light capable of changing a target substance, such as human tissues.
+A laser is a device that converts electrical power from the wall into coherent, monochromatic, and collimated light capable of changing a target substance, such as human tissues.
 The tissues are modified due to thermal effects produced by the light.

 Where does the word laser come from?

-Laser is an acronym for Light Amplification by Stimulated Emission of Radiation.
+The laser is an acronym for Light Amplification by Stimulated Emission of Radiation.

 What is it about laser light that gives it a surgical capability?

 Various wavelengths differ in their affinity for a target tissue.
 Once identified, this affinity for a specific tissue can be used to create a laser that produces that particular wavelength.
 These waves of radiant energy can often pass through one tissue without changes to that tissue and still modify another deeper tissue.
 An example is the laser used in Lithotripsy to smash kidney stones.

 What is the significance of wavelength to lasers?